Innovation Advisory · Framework 05

 What is the cost of one more year — not the budget, but the full cost?

 The cost to the team, the users, and the opportunity.
 Write the number that includes all three.
-It is always higher than the budget line.

 The Room